You must have heard of email automation if you work in sales or marketing.

 With every email you write, make sure you deliver quality content worthy of your customers’ time.
 You can find some helpful email tricks and tips here for the next one that you craft!

+The sequence is an order of emails created by you to decide which emails will be sent and when.
 Your sequence of emails will vary depending upon the services that you offer and who you’re targeting.

 For example, the following is a typical sequence in a marketing automation process: